NextFaze/power-adapters/README.md

 }
 ```

-If you use custom views for each of your data models, use an `AbstractBinder`:
+If you use custom views for each of your data models, use an `AbstractBinder`.
+The `AbstractBinder` constructor takes a layout resource or a `ViewFactory`.
+The view returned by the `ViewFactory` (or the root of the layout) is passed to subsequent `bindView` calls, saving you from writing a separate ViewHolder.

+For example:

 ```
 Binder<Tweet, TweetView> tweetBinder = new AbstractBinder<Tweet, TweetView>(R.layout.tweet_item) {